 No obligation, cancel anytime.

 Besides the very low temperatures, the tundra biome is also unique due to the amount of precipitation it receives each year.
-The tundra only receives between 6 to 10 inches of precipitation a year, which is less than most of the deserts on earth.
+The tundra only receives between six to ten inches of precipitation a year, which is less than most of the deserts on Earth.
 The tundra has also been referred to as a 'cold desert' due the limited precipitation.
 Despite the low precipitation, the tundra is a moist environment because the permafrost creates poor drainage and the low temperatures allow evaporation to happen at a slow rate, creating rich wetlands and constant fog during the summer months.